UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! questions

-    - How to get started?
+    - How to make your program work for others?
-    - How can I use Git/GitHub?

 !!! info Content